futurice/Dacne/README.md

 - Have a disk space requirement of less than 2 GB
 - Will be released as early as possible and greatly evolve during their lifespan with frequent updates delivered to the users
   - Update experience should be as smooth as possible with automatic data and settings migrations when necessary
+  - The apps can't require extensive testing periods before updates, but try to make it up with fast reaction times to defects that get into production.
+  -   The app needs to gracefully handle unhandled exceptions from secondary features (such as ads, logging, notifications).
+However, it is important that these events are logged and sent to an analytics backend.
+  -   Logged errors and crashes need to be available to the developer asap.
+  -   StackTraces and other error data needs to be as accurate as possible.
+It should include information on how to reproduce the event in debuggable environment.

 ADDITIONALLY THE APPS MIGHT:
 - R3: Implement different GUIs and navigation structures for different devices (WP, Win 8, (Xbox One, iOS and Android with Xamarin))